Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays

-To evaluate the radiation of photons above the small energy cutoff parameter $k_\gamma \ge \varepsilon$, we follow the technique developed in~\cite{Ram:1967zza} and further exploited in~\cite{Sarantakos:1982bp,Passera:2000ug,Tomalak:2019ibg}.
+We follow the technique that was developed in~\cite{Ram:1967zza} and further exploited in~\cite{Sarantakos:1982bp,Passera:2000ug,Tomalak:2019ibg}.
 This technique was introduced for $2 \to 2$ scattering processes with radiation such as the elastic neutrino-electron scattering with one charged particle in the initial state and one charged particle in the final state.
 Performing the crossing of the initial neutral particle, we generalize the calculation to the decay process with radiation.